This article will illustrate you what Reallocated Sector Count is and how to get rid of it with Reallocated Sector Count warning fixes.

 Step 3.
 On the main interface, choose a partition and click the Scan button on the lower right corner.

 Here is a brief introduction about the three parts on the main interface:

 - Recovery Result: this part shows the record of the last scanning result.

 - Logical Drive: this part shows all existing partitions on your computer including the partitions on external devices.

-- Hard Disk: this part shows all disks detected on your computers, such as SSD, HDD USB disk and SD card.
+- Hard Disk: this part shows all disks detected on your computers, such as SSD, HDD USB disk, and SD card.

 - If there is any unallocated space or lost partition, there will be Lost Partitionand Unallocated space

 Step 4.
-After clicking Scan button, the software will scan your drive immediately.
+After clicking the Scan button, the software will scan your drive immediately.
 The scanning time depends on how much files you stored on your drive.

 Step 5.
 After the scanning is completed, check the needed files from the recovery result.
-Then you can click Save button to save needed files.
+Then you can click the Save button to save needed files.